openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 ## Existing OpenID Connect OP as custodian of End-User Credentials

 An existing OpenID Connect may extend its service by maintaining credentials issued by other claims sources on behalf of its customers.
-Customers can mix claims of the OP and from their credentials to fulfil authentication requests.
+Customers can mix claims of The AS and from their credentials to fulfil authentication requests.

 ## Federated OpenID Connect OP adds device-local mode